phreeza/manuscript_axon_potentials/doc/manuscript.md

 filtering was performed with third-order Butterworth filters.
 The multiunit activity (MUA) was calculated by high-pass filtering the signal with a cutoff of 2500\ Hz, setting all samples with negative values to zero, and then low-pass filtering the resulting response with a cutoff of 500\ Hz.
-The LFP was calculated by low-pass filtering the signal with a cutoff of 1000\ Hz.
+The low-pass filtered EFP was calculated with a cutoff of 1000\ Hz.
 To exclude spectral leakage effects we also performed the same analysis with 20th order Butterworth filters and found qualitatively identical results.